Paralegal Schools in Idaho

 North Idaho College

-The paralegal professional-technical program at North Idaho College provides students with an associate of applied science degree in paralegal studies that allows graduates to engage in a variety of legal and law-related professional settings.
-This program emphasizes the technical aspects of the paralegal profession and equips students with extensive technical knowledge of databases, machine transcription and formatting, record systems management, office skills and technical writing.
-Legal knowledge is also incorporated throughout the coursework, though the curriculum is much more heavily focused on technical professional skills.
-Graduates of this program are very proficient at a variety of applicable workplace tasks, professional reading, writing and presentation.
-These skills are bolstered by a strong foundation in basic legal concepts and procedures.
-A paralegal internship is included in the final semester of the program and is a very valuable opportunity for students to engage in and explore a real-world legal environment.
+The paralegal professional-technical program at North Idaho College (NIC) leads to an Associate of Applied Science (AAS) in Paralegal Studies that prepares graduates for a variety of legal settings.
+Both full-time and part-time enrollment is available to accommodate different scheduling needs.
+The 62- to 64-credit curriculum includes many technical aspects of the paralegal profession and equips students with technical knowledge of databases; machine transcription and formatting; record systems management; office skills; and legal writing.
+Legal knowledge is also incorporated throughout the coursework in classes such as Criminal Law and Procedure; Family Law; and Torts and Contracts.
+Graduates of this program will be proficient in a variety of paralegal tasks, including interviewing, trial preparation, and document preparation.
+A paralegal internship is included in the final semester of the program and is a valuable opportunity for students to engage in and explore a real-world legal environment.

 Join a local paralegal association.
 This is an invaluable way to network and get insights into the legal community you want to work in.
 Many associations allow students to join while they are in school and participate in continuing education or even join a committee.” –Beth Rountree, President of the Idaho Association of Paralegals, Inc.